astronomer/docs/learn/intro-to-airflow.md

 Airflow provides many benefits, including:

-- **Tool agnosticism**: Airflow can connect to any application in your data ecosystem that allows connections through an API and prebuilt modules exist for many common data tools.
+- **Tool agnosticism**: Airflow can connect to any application in your data ecosystem that allows connections through an API.
+Prebuilt [operators](what-is-an-operator.md) exist to connect to many common data tools.
 - **High extensibility**: Since Airflow pipelines are written in Python, you can build on top of the existing codebase and extend the functionality of Airflow to meet your needs.
 Anything you can do in Python, you can do in Airflow.
 - **Infinite scalability**: Given enough computing power, you can orchestrate as many processes as you need, no matter the complexity of your pipelines.
 - **Dynamic data pipelines**: Airflow offers the ability to create [dynamic tasks](dynamic-tasks.md) to adjust your workflows based on the data you are processing at runtime.